-A lot of companies say their teams are “like family,” but Pinch A Penny has always been a family business.
+A lot of companies say their teams are “like family,” but Pinch A Penny has always been a family friendly franchise.
 Founded by Fred Thomas in 1975, Pinch A Penny began to grow when Thomas invited other families to invest in the business and open their own Pinch A Penny locations.
 Thomas’s son, John, grew up in the business working alongside his dad.

 Pinch A Penny has come a long way since those first nine locations in Florida and still runs very much like a family business.